Ocean County, NJ, Police Search For Dollar General Shoplifting Suspect - NewsBreak

 🔵 Ocean County Commissioners announce times and dates for shredding program. 🔵 There are multiple days and times to dispose of old and confidential documents in Ocean County. 🔵 There will be items you can and can't dispose of in Ocean County at shredding sites.
 If you're...

-The Pleasantville Police Department has asked for help finding a missing city teen who hasn't been seen since Thursday, Feb 9.
-Police say Erika Dominguez-Juarez,15, was last seen on her way to school early Thursday.
-What makes this particular missing child situation so concerning is that Erika has a history of self-harm.

-Body of 30-year-old teacher missing from Jersey City found in shallow grave
+Authorities: Body of missing kindergarten teacher from Jersey City found in shallow grave

-The remains of Luz Hernandez, a 30-year-old teacher from Jersey City who was reported missing, were discovered by police in Kearny.
+Police discovered the remains of Luz Hernandez, 30, buried along Central Avenue in Kearny in an empty lot.

+Illegal Turn Produces 8½ Pounds Of Coke, 150 Pounds Of Pot, Loaded Guns, $50K, Three Arrests In

 Northfield NJ

-Note: UPDATE: Arrests In Luz Hernandez Case: One Suspect Captured In Miami, 2nd Remains At LargeAuthorities have revealed the cause of death in the case of Jersey City mom Luz Hernandez, whose death has been ruled a homicide.The 33-year-old mom died of blunt force trauma to the head and compressions…